Skip to footer

 Vibration dampeners are also a super fun prize item and come in all sorts of fun varieties to make them even more exiting for kids!
 There are silly animal ones, food-themed options and lots of fun colors and shapes to choose from!
 Having a bucket of these for kids to try to win or collect makes camp very engaging.
 Just be sure you have plenty on hand so you don’t run out!

-If the weather is chilly enough and warrants a UV blocker, a good, lightweight long sleeve is a great wardrobe addition for any player looking to stay comfortable on the courts during summer.
-Great for morning warm-ups and starting off the day in, with the eventual goal of working towards the layer underneath, most likely an athletic tee.
+If the weather is chilly enough and warrants a UV blocker, a good, lightweight long sleeve bottom is a great wardrobe addition for any player looking to stay comfortable on the courts during summer.
+Great for morning warm-ups and starting off the day in.

 Warm-up jacket for a colder morning